lbarazza/jekyll-now/_posts/2019-5-13-An-Introduction-to-RL.md

 In such a framework, it makes sense to assume that an agent's goal would be to maximize the future reward, that is the sum of all the rewards that will come next.

-The Reward Hypothesis is the hypothesis that every goal or purpose can be described as the maximization of a single scalar, the future reward. read more about it here: http://incompleteideas.net/rlai.cs.ualberta.ca/RLAI/rewardhypothesis.html
+The Reward Hypothesis is the hypothesis that every goal or purpose can be described as the maximization of a single scalar, the future reward. read more about it [here.](http://incompleteideas.net/rlai.cs.ualberta.ca/RLAI/rewardhypothesis.html)

 What exactly is reward?
 Above we defined the future reward as the sum of all the rewards that come next.
 This is called undiscounted future reward and in formula this would be: